 Will my child get Coronavirus if I have it during pregnancy or childbirth?

 So far, no children born of women with COVID-19 have tested positive.
 But since the virus is so new, we cannot say for certain that it won’t happen.
 There is not enough concrete information available yet.
 On the positive side, in the small number of tests thus far, the virus was not found in amniotic fluid or breastmilk.

 Can I breastfeed if I have tested positive for COVID-19?

 Whether or not to breastfeed should be a decision made by the mother and her medical team.
 Any woman who has tested positive or has symptoms of Coronavirus (or any other illness) should consider washing hands before touching your child and wearing a face mask while breastfeeding.
 If pumping, be sure to wash your hands and the pump and bottle parts thoroughly before and after each use.
 If your partner has not been infected, allow them to feed the baby while you recover.

 As you can see, there is still so much unknown about COVID-19.
 Our fertility doctors will keep you updated as more information is made available at RCC fertility clinic in Mississauga, Ontario.
-In the meantime, contact us if you have any questions, or visit the CDC for the latest Coronavirus updates.
+In the meantime, contact us if you have any questions.